-1 No functional allowance is paid for membership of an ad hoc committee appointed on a case-by-case basis.
+1 No functional allowance is paid for participation in ad-hoc committees appointed on a case-by-case basis.

 Under the Management Incentive Plan, the members of the Board of Directors are obligated to draw one third of their Director's fee in the form of shares.
 For members who resign from the Board of Directors at the Annual General Meeting, the fee is paid fully in cash on a pro rata basis.
 The shares are allocated on the basis of their tax value, rounded up to whole numbers of shares.
 Shares are blocked from sale for three years.
 This restriction on disposal also applies if members leave the company during the blocking period.
 The shares, which are allocated in April of the reporting year for the reporting year, are recorded at market value on the date of allocation.
 The share-based remuneration is augmented by a factor of 1.19 in order to take account of the difference between the tax value and the market value.
-In April 2020, a total of 1,548 shares were allocated to the members of the Board of Directors (prior year: 1,409 shares) with a tax value of CHF 439 per share (prior year: CHF 411).
-Their market value was CHF 522.80 (prior year: CHF 489.50) per share.
+In April 2021, a total of 1,512 shares were allocated to the members of the Board of Directors (prior year: 1,548 shares) with a tax value of CHF 423 per share (prior year: CHF 439).
+Their market value was CHF 504 (prior year: CHF 522.80) per share.